SeanKilleen/seankilleen.github.io/_posts/2025-01-15-my-thoughts-on-the-fluentassertions-license-change.md

 * Do I feel like license is such that I can abide it without causing risk for our organization?
 Custom licenses do make this a little more difficult.

 I won't make this decision alone.
 I'll ask the team their input and make sure I have the whole story.

+UPDATE: The team did decide to remove FluentAssertions rather than pay the licensing, which I think is a fine and reasonable outcome.
+But nobody was mad the licensing was asked for, or that getting rid of it will be work.
+We got a free thing for a while, the free thing was no longer free, and so we made our choice.

 ## Reactions to Other Thoughts I'm Seeing on the Change